radian-software/straight.el/README.md

 to `package.el`).

-Note that `straight.el` uses its own recipe format which is similar, but not identical, to the one used by MELPA.
+Note that `straight.el` uses its own recipe format which is similar, but not identical, to the one used by MELPA (see [the section on the recipe format][#user/recipes] for information on the differences).
 The recipe repository backends abstract over the formatting differences in different recipe sources to translate recipes into the uniform format used by `straight.el`.
 When you run `M-x straight-get-recipe`, the translated recipe is what is returned.

 ### What happens when I call `straight-use-package`?